On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

+\begin{exam} Figure \ref{pict:k+6} shows an example of an empty $12$-gon within a $6$-crystal obtained as six translations of the interger lattice $\Z^2$.
+The integer points are marked with blue in this picture.

-If we want to construct a crystal with more than 6 copies of $\Z^2$, then we can add any number of additional copies translated by vectors represented by points on the red circular arc connecting points $(\frac{13}{10},\frac{8}{10})$ and $(\frac{13}{10},\frac{5}{10})$ on the figure \ref{pict:k+6}.
-Note, that if we add $k-6$ additional points (so the resulting crystal will be a $k$-crystal), then we will be able to find an empty convex $(k+6)$-gon (12 initial points and $k-6$ points on the red arc), so the resulting crystal will have the Helly number at least $k+6$. \end{exam}
+If we want to construct a crystal with more than 6 copies of $\Z^2$, then we can add any number of additional copies translated by vectors represented by points on the red circular arc next to the 12-gon in the same Figure \ref{pict:k+6}.
+Note, that if we add $k-6$ additional points (so the resulting crystal will be a $k$-crystal), then we will be able to find an empty convex $(k+6)$-gon (12 initial points and $k-6$ points on the red arc immediately to the right of it), so the resulting crystal will have Helly number at least $k+6$.